vaddi/basic/README.md

 All Classes under the extensions Folder will be automaticly instanciated by the `Base.php` Class by the PHP `spl_autoload_register` function in the Head of the Page.

 To get a simple description, add a Comment in line 3 of your Class.
-This will be used in the Class page as description of your Class and help you to keep in mind what a Class is used for.
+This will be used in the `index.php` Page (in the Section Pages) as description of your Class and help you to keep in mind what a Class is used for.

 ## Layout ##